hadret/ansible-role-containers/README.md

 [![Build Status](https://travis-ci.com/hadret/ansible-role-containers.svg?branch=master)](https://travis-ci.com/hadret/ansible-role-containers)

 An Ansible role that spins up an array of [Docker](https://docker.com) containers on Linux.
-It can additionally handle an array of Docker registries to login to.
+It can additionally handle arrays of Docker registries and networks.

 Requirements
 ------------